raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Scalar Types

-RAML defines a set of built-in types and each of them has a predefined set of restrictions.
-All built-in types, except the file type, can declare an `enum` property.
+RAML defines a set of built-in scalar types and each of them has a predefined set of restrictions.
+All these types, except the file type, can have an additional `enum` property.

 |Property Name | Description |
 |:--------|:------------|
-| enum? | Enumeration of possible values for this built-in type.
+| enum? | Enumeration of possible values for this built-in scalar type.
 The value is an array containing string representations of possible values, or a single string if there is only one possible value.

 Example usage of enums: